yoannjly/discord.py-self/changes/removed.md

 `~User.mutual_guilds()` was added as a shortcut to the profile's mutual guilds.

 ## `~Utils.oauth_url()`
-Users cannot be added to guilds with an OAuth2 URL.
+Users cannot be added to guilds with an OAuth2 url.